FOSSonTop/gamedev/godot/pong-2D/implement-logic.md

 ![Run Game](./assets/scene/29.png)

 30. Try moving both the board using Up and Down Arrow and also with W and S.
-31. Now lets add the ball, by using the same character2D node like the board.
+31. Now lets add the ball, by using the same CharacterBody2D node like the board.
-32. Except this time we will be using a different icon and CollisionShape2D, the icon is downloaded from Google Fonts and CollisionShape we will be using CircleShape2D.
+32. Except this time we will be using a different icon and `CollisionShape2D`, the icon is downloaded from Google Fonts and CollisionShape we will be using `CircleShape2D`.

+> [!TIP]
+> This section is optional

 ![Ball Node](./assets/scene/32.png)